RDFLib/pyLODE/README.rst

 great.
 The Markdown's pretty vanilla.

-Also, pyLODE generates and uses only static HTML + CSS, no JavaScript, live loading Google Fonts etc. This is to ensure that all you nned for nice display is within a couple of static, easy to use and maintain, files.
+Also, pyLODE generates and uses only static HTML + CSS, no JavaScript, live loading Google Fonts etc. This is to ensure that all you need for nice display is within a couple of static, easy to use and maintain, files.
 Prevents documentation breaking over time.